 Common Types of Classic and Collector Car Financing

-This type of financing is purpose-built for antique, classic, or collector cars.
-Lenders who specialize in these types of vehicles understand them better than a typical bank and therefore can put together a loan with more favorable terms than you would get elsewhere.
-Monthly payments are frequently low with low-interest rates and generous terms.
-Loans are secured auto loans and are usually fixed simple interest.
+This financing is purpose-built for antique, classic, or collector cars.
+Lenders who specialize in these types of vehicles have a deep understanding of values and can usually fund quickly and provide terms unmatched by typical lenders.
+Monthly payments can be surprisingly low with competitive interest rates and generous terms.
+Loans are secured auto loans and are usually simple interest.

-For lenders without hobby-specific financing, many offer unsecured personal loans in place of classic car loans.
-Loan amounts vary but are typically capped well below hobby-specific financing.
+For lenders without classic-specific financing, many offer unsecured personal loans in place of classic car loans.
+Loan amounts vary but are typically capped well below classic-specific financing.
 This loan type lacks any sort of collateral and tends to exceed the prime rate.
 This choice has the upside of being convenient, but be cautious of high-interest rates, short terms, and loan risk.

 Home Equity Loans

 Low (and sometimes variable) interest rates for mortgages and the tax-deductible nature are why some opt for home equity loans.
 Disclaimer: Consult your tax advisor to confirm before going this route.
 There are big risks associated with home equity loans, so ensure you do your due diligence when choosing this route.

 Many people have great relationships with their banks and often start there.
 Local banks tend not to differentiate between a typical used car and a collector car.
 This can mean shorter loan terms, high-interest rates, and limitations to the age of the vehicle (many will not finance cars over 10 years old).
 Additionally, the valuation of the vehicle can prove difficult in these situations as classic car values are determined differently than typical used cars.